-Mitigation Measure How mitigation will avoid or reduce adverse affects on integrity Evidence of how mitigation will be implemented and by whom (v)a All construction will follow Environment Agency Pollution Prevention Guide notes and any other construction best practice in relation to pollution prevention.
-Planning and development control process.
+Mitigation Measure How mitigation will avoid or reduce 0 (v)a All construction will follow Environment Agency Pollution Prevention Guide notes and any other construction best practice in relation to pollution prevention. implemented and by whom Planning and development control process.
 WBC will condition this for all relevant planning permissions. (v)b No direct discharges (i.e. discharges which have not been subject to primary or secondary treatment) to Wyre Estuary or to Wyre Estuary lagoons allowed from any new developments associated with the AAP.
 As above Planning and development control process.
 WBC will condition this for all relevant planning permissions. (v)c All discharges associated with development to be subject to discharge consents meeting water quality criteria.
 As above Planning and development control process and Environment Agency consents process. (v)d All planning applications must demonstrate consideration of Sustainable Urban Drainage.
 However, no discharges to soakaways due to risk of contaminants reaching Estuary through groundwater unless it can be demonstrated to the satisfaction of WBC, EA and NE that contamination As above Planning and development control process.
 WBC will condition this for all planning permissions.